goblinfactory/konsole/README.md

         // show how you can mix and match System.Console with Konsole Console.WriteLine("line one");

         // create an inline Box window at the current cursor position
+        // 20 characters wide, by 12 tall.
-        // (returned Window implements IConsole)
+        // returns a Window that implements IConsole
+        // that you can use to write to the window
+        // and create new windows inside that window.

         var nyse = Window.OpenBox("NYSE", 20, 12, new BoxStyle() {
             ThickNess = LineThickNess.Single,
             Title = new Colors(White, Red)